top of page

 b) Professional Development & Training

-Integrate trauma-informed practice, cultural humility, and relational communication into curricula and continuing education, train in recognising and managing empathy fatigue, teach boundary setting, clarify roles and expectations.
+Integrating trauma-informed practice, cultural humility, and relational communication into curricula and continuing education is essential.
+We should train in recognising and managing empathy fatigue, teach boundary setting, and clarify roles and expectations.

 c) Organisational Culture & Supervision